matthieubosquet/TypeScript/README.md

 ## VSCode

 The [Jest extension](https://marketplace.visualstudio.com/items?itemName=Orta.vscode-jest) is quite handy to continuously run and debug tests.
-It needs configuration in [VSCode user settings](https://code.visualstudio.com/docs/getstarted/settings): search and set "Jest Command Line": `npm test --`.
+It needs configuration in [VSCode user settings](https://code.visualstudio.com/docs/getstarted/settings): search and set "Jest Command Line": `npm run test:unit --`.
 In order for the debugging to work properly, add a global launch config one in your user's `settings.json` (probably better), just add a launch field there:

 ```json
     "launch": {